NellielProject/Nelliel/README.md

 # Nelliel Imageboard
 ## About
-A relatively lightweight, expandable Futallaby-style imageboard.
-Originally based on the [Futallaby](https://www.1chan.net/futallaby/) imageboard software.
+A relatively lightweight, expandable [Futallaby](https://www.1chan.net/futallaby/)-style imageboard.

 **WARNING: At present Nelliel is in a pre-release beta stage of development.
 It is still incomplete and undergoing some breaking changes.
 Try it out if you want but don't rely on it for long-term use yet!**